ArunB25/DataCollectionPipeline/README.md

 A nested dictionary stores the crags,with the buttresses there climbs and the images of the crag.
 The dictionary is saved to a .json file.

 Test file for the ukc scraper was made to verify the methods return the corect data types under correct and incrorrect inputs and cirumstances.

+An AWS file was created with methods to upload json files and images (using there source URL without downloading the image) to an s3 storage bucket.
+There are also other methods to get a list of all the objects in the storage and to download specifice objects